Nantiee/mon-savon-local/README.md

 - ⚡ NextJS 12
 - ⚛️ React 18
 - 🎉 Typescript
+- 🍬 Storybook (now with Vite builder ⚡)
 - 💡 Absolute Import and Path Alias — Import components using `@/` prefix.
 - 💎 PostCSS with **postcss-preset-env** — Write the future of CSS today.
 - 🎨 Style-dictionary — Generate your CSS Custom properties from **design tokens**.
-- 🧞 SVGR — Automatic Icon Component Generation.
+- 🧞 Icons with svg-sprite — Automatic Icon sprite with an Icon component.
 - 🤖 Next SEO — SEO metadata, JSON-LD and Open Graph tags.
 - 📏 ESLint — Find and fix problems in your JS/TS, also will **auto-sort** your imports.
 - 📐 Stylelint — Enforce coding style for CSS and **auto-sort** properties.